-Where the business is one that holds stock, – this is the lower of cost and net realisable value.
+Where the business is one that holds stock, – this is the lower of cost and net realizable value.
 Errors will arise if stock is overlooked or valued incorrectly.

 Work-in-progress can be a complex area and advice should be taken to ensure that the treatment is correct.

-Miscellaneous areas should also be considered.
-These may include a review of post-balance sheet events and consideration as to whether any adjustment to the accounts is required.
+Consider all the miscellaneous areas.
+Include a review of post-balance sheet events and consideration as to whether any adjustment to the accounts is required.

-Staff costs should also be reviewed and amounts unpaid nine months after the end of the period should be added back.
-As far as directors are concerned, consideration should be given to the date on which amounts are credited to the director’s loan account.
+Staff costs should also be reviewed and the amount unpaid nine months after the end of the period should be added back.
+As far as directors are concerned, consider the date on which amounts are credited to the director’s loan account.

 Additional Info: HMRC’s Business Profits Toolkit – see www.gov.uk/government/publications/hmrc-business-profits-toolkit.